 - Horses: $2000-$5000

 Please note that the cost will differ based on your pet’s size, age, and health.
-For example, a toy poodle will cost less to maintain than a great dane.
+For example, a toy poodle will cost less to maintain than a Great Dane.
+Consider using Dr. Marty Pets Coupons Code to save money on all your pets needs no matter what size they are.

 A young dog will require less vet care than an older dog.
 And a horse with chronic health problems will be more expensive to care for than a healthy horse.
 Ensure to factor in these additional costs when budgeting for your pet.